egg-bread/stalks/README.md

 For when your 4000+ turnips need to be sold *soon* but you don't know *when* to sell them to churn in max profit from the stalk market.

+## Requirements
+- GCC C++ compiler (if compiling from source)
+- Python 2.7 or Python 3
+- matplotlip-cpp

 ## Input
-Use the csv file **turnip_prices.csv** as your input template.
+Use the csv file **turnip-input.csv** as your input template.
 If filling in the template with Excel, make sure to open it as Delimited with comma as the delimiter.

 - **First Time Buy**: enter 1 for `true` or 0 for `false`.
   -  **Any non-zero integer will be read in as `true`**